← Back to Danger Theory

 Model Training

-ML models learn to link signatures to clinical outcomes.
+ML models link signatures to clinical outcomes and responses.

 4